augustt198/bwsi-report/index.md

 # The Future

-  The engineering of autonomous vehicles are obviously burgeoning, and will most likely disrupt the transportation market within the next decade.
+  The engineering of autonomous vehicles is obviously burgeoning, and will most likely disrupt the transportation market within the next decade.
 It's a fantastic opportunity to experience the development of such machines firsthand, and to learn from so many speakers in the field of robotics.

 # References